cathy-h-04/podcast-machine/README.md

 - **Multiple Podcast Formats**: Choose between debate-style, conversational podcast, or educational formats
 - **Customizable Participants**: Select between one, two, or three speakers for your podcast
 - **PDF Processing**: Upload PDF documents for Claude to analyze and discuss
+- **User Authentication**: Secure registration and login system to manage your podcasts
+- **Audio Generation**: Convert generated scripts into lifelike audio using text-to-speech technology
+- **User Profiles**: Save preferences and access your podcast history
+- **Prompt Management**: Store and reuse custom prompts for consistent podcast styles

 ## 🚀 Getting Started